– An ESports Legislation Guide: U.S. Western States –

 For example, in 2020, the Nevada Gaming Control Board approved betting on Season 11 of the Counter-Strike ESL Pro League at all of the state’s sportsbooks.
 The approved wagers included head-to-head, winner of each match, and overall season winner.
 No in-play betting was allowed.

-The new regulatory Commission was to be housed under the Nevada Department of Business and Industry and operate much like the Nevada Athletic Commission.
+The new regulatory Commission was to be housed under the Nevada Department of Business and Industry.
+It was to operate much like the Nevada Athletic Commission.
 In the bill, the term “Esports” was defined as any “contest of multiple players using video games,” whether it’s played online or played in person.

 This initial bill received so much pushback from game developers that it was watered down significantly before being signed by Governor Steve Sisloak on June 8, 2021.
-The Entertainment Software Association (“ESA”) which represents the interests of the video game industry was the main opponent of the bill, along with a number of ESports tournament organizers.
+The Entertainment Software Association (“ESA”) which represents the interests of the video game industry was the main opponent of the bill.
+A number of ESports tournament organizers also objected.
 The ESA, of course, was not against the growth of the ESports industry in Nevada, but rather the possible establishment of yet another regulatory body.

 After meeting last month, the Nevada Control Board will now appoint industry professionals to the ESports Technical Advisory Committee.
 It’s the Committee’s job to make recommendations to the Board on how ESports betting will work in Nevada, with an eye toward ensuring the integrity of all matches.

-This is a clear step forward and the framework being developed in Nevada is sure to be emulated by other U.S. states as they approach legalizing ESports betting.
-Seth Schoor of The Downtown Grand is one of the leaders making things happen.
+This is a clear step forward.
+The framework being developed in Nevada is sure to be emulated by other U.S. states as they approach legalizing ESports betting.
+Seth Schoor of The Downtown Grand is one of the leaders in Nevada making things happen.

 Yet, just as this new advance is taking place in Nevada, a counter move is afoot.
 The CEOs of 26 gaming companies – most of them Off-Strip, rural, and Northern Nevada casinos – have sent a copy of a letter dated July 28th to the Nevada Gaming Control Board opposing the expansion of online gaming in the state.